Great American Novel

-The Great American Novel (sometimes abbreviated as GAN) is a canonical novel that generally embodies and examines the essence and character of America.
+The "Great American Novel" (sometimes abbreviated as GAN) is the term for a canonical novel that generally embodies and examines the essence and character of the United States.
 The term was coined by John William De Forest in an 1868 essay and later shortened to GAN.
 De Forest noted that the Great American Novel had most likely not been written yet.